WordPress/create-block-theme/CONTRIBUTING.md

 We welcome contributions in all forms, including code, design, documentation, and triage.

+There is a [GitHub project board](https://github.com/orgs/WordPress/projects/188/views/1) which is used to plan and track the progress of the plugin.

 ### Development Setup

 The basic setup for development is: